Skip to main content

 How Quitline can help you get back on track

-Our expert Quit counsellors can support you to turn your quitting story into a quit-for-good story.
+Our friendly Quitline counsellors can support you to turn your quitting story into a quit-for-good story.

-The Quitline is a welcoming, confidential telephone service that can support you during your quit attempt
+Quitline 13 7848 is a welcoming, confidential telephone counselling service that can support you during your quit journey

-Our Quit counsellors are trained experts.
-They can help you to figure out what caused your slip-up or relapse and chat to you about strategies to stop it happening again.
+Quitline counsellors are qualified to help you stop smoking or vaping.
+They can help you to figure out what caused you to go back to smoking or vaping, and chat with you about strategies to stop it happening again.
+Quitline counsellors can also support you if you are using prescription e-cigarettes to stop smoking.

 They can chat to you about your motivation to quit.
 Have your reasons changed?
 Are they still strong enough to motivate you to stay quit?
 What's the one reason that really tugs on your heart strings?

-People who call the Quitline are more likely to stay quit.
+People who call Quitline are more likely to stay quit

 What to expect when you call Quitline